 Historically, the most common cause of bronchiectasis was thought to be an antecedent respiratory infection, often during childhood.
 The causes are idiopathic, acquired, or infection-related.

 Altered immune response

-The prevalence of bronchiectasis is not precisely known.
-International data show an increase in the prevalence of bronchiectasis over recent years.
-It occurs in every age group and, in the pre-antibiotic era, it most often began in childhood.
+Bronchiectasis predominance is not clearly understood.
+Global statistics suggest that the incidence of bronchiectasis has risen over the past few years.
+It can exist in any age group.
+However, it generally occurred in childhood during the pre-antibiotic period.
 Recent evidence shows that bronchiectasis disproportionately affects women and older individuals, and may be contributing to an increasing healthcare burden.

-The three most important mechanisms that contribute to the pathogenesis of bronchiectasis are an infection, airway obstruction, and peribronchial fibrosis.
+The three most important mechanisms that contribute to the pathogenesis of bronchiectasis are recurrent infections, airway obstruction, and peribronchial fibrosis.